 When your accounting finally is presented, know that unlike in some countries (including the United States), where waiters depend on tips, in France, the waiter’s payment for “service” is almost always incorporated into the grand total.
 (The bottom of the carte will state “service compris” — service included.)
 Does this mean you shouldn’t tip?
 Not necessarily. . . .
 (See accompanying box.)

 [Tipping: We have been repeatedly told that most Parisians don’t leave a tip on top of the grand total.
 Others insist it’s customary — but only "pièces jaunes," small change.
 Some guidebooks authoritatively recommend leaving an additional five to ten percent.
 From our experience, this is not done.
 We leave just a euro or two up to five, if the service was especially good.
 (Doing so can be — but is not always — in your best interest if there’s a chance you’ll soon return soon.)
-Also, or alternatively, you might ask your waiter to convey to the Chef that you enjoyed the meal.
+Also, or alternatively, you might ask your waiter to convey to the chef that you enjoyed the meal.
 (If you pay by credit card, always provide any small tip in cash — but just leave it, don’t hand it to your waiter).]

 Finally, if you’ve enjoyed your dining experience, let the waiter and host know, and when you stand to depart, take the restaurant’s business card, shake hands, and say “au revoir” (followed, of course, by “monsieur” or “madame”).
 If you return within a few days, your follow-up visit may be even better.

 If you happen to be staying in a hotel or apartment in the vicinity of the restaurant, you may, as we do, prefer to walk back “home.”
 The amble aids digestion as we discuss the evening, observe the city at night, and prepare for the next day — when it’s time to start over.